QUBIP/aurora/README.md

 > - Transition recommendations that mandate hybrids for the PQC
 >   transition usually mark `SLH-DSA` as explicitly exempt from the
 >   PQ/T Hybrid requirement.
-> - In the general TLS use-cases, adopting `SLH-DSA` for signing the
+> - In the general TLS use cases, adopting `SLH-DSA` for signing the
 >   handshake is not recommended.
 >   `aurora` supports the registered
 >   [IANA TLS SignatureScheme][iana:tls:sigscheme] codepoints